evan-wise/rust-life/README.md

 Internally, the cells are stored in a hashmap to allow the data structure to expand and contract dynamically.
 When a cell becomes alive, any missing neighbors are added to the hashmap, and dead cells with no living neighbors are removed from the hashmap.
+The number of neighbors is cached in the cell data structure and updated when cells change stated.
 The idea is to avoid iterating over and checking many dead cells when dealing with large maps.
 There are other ways to make large simulations more efficient (e.g. we could dynamically add and remove "chunks" of the life grid) but this seemed like a simple and elegant way.

-This does create an opportunity for some tricky bugs if we are not careful about making sure the operations are order independent.
-For example, at one point there was a bug when trying to bring two adjacent cells to life.
-The insertion code was ignoring any cells that already existed so the second cell would never get created if the first cell's insertion code had already filled its spot with a dead neighbor.

 ## To-Do

-- Fix bug with toggle for existing but dead cells.
-- Investigate bug with dead cells being removed prematurely.
-- Add tests for possible order dependent bugs.
+- CLI option to start paused, start paused automatically if pattern is blank.
 - Add tests for main and UI
 - Add "splatter" feature to randomly add cells to visible area.
 - Rewind feature.
-- CLI option to start paused, start paused automatically if pattern is blank.